-SEED aims at promoting local or locally adapted cultivars in order to preserve and enhance agricultural and horticultural biodiversity.
+SEED aims at promoting local and locally adapted cultivars in order to preserve and enhance agricultural and horticultural biodiversity.
 It takes care of evolutionary selection and multiplication of seeds and plants, as well as their distribution to amateur gardeners and local producers.
 It also gets to promote the marketing of local seeds on local markets.

-SEED favours interdisciplinary and participatory research on agricultural ecosystems, seed and food quality in order to promote agro-ecological ways of food production and local and circular food systems.
+SEED favours interdisciplinary and participatory research on agricultural ecosystems, seed quality and food quality in order to promote agro-ecological ways of food production and local and circular food systems.

-SEED cooperates with initiatives, organisations and institutions following the same or related purposes by adopting respectful and balanced ways of communication, allowing controversial approaches generate opportunities for development as well as fostering synergies and political clout.
+SEED cooperates with initiatives, organisations and institutions following the same or related purposes by adopting respectful and balanced ways of communication, allowing controversial approaches to generate opportunities for innovative development as well as fostering synergies and political clout.